Biak scops owl

 The Biak scops owl (Otus beccarii) is a species of owl endemic to the twin islands of Biak-Supiori in Cenderawasih Bay, Papua, Indonesia.

-It is classified as Vulnerable due to its very small range and destruction of its habitat.

 Biak scops owls are 20–25 cm in length.
-They have dark brown and dark rufous forms with long ear-tufts and a pale whitish-brown facial disc.
-They are very small creatures, but have hoarse, corvid-like voices.
+They have dark brown and rufous forms (likely morphs) with long ear-tufts and a pale whitish-brown facial disc.
+Their call is described as hoarse and corvid-like.
 Their diet mostly consists of small vertebrates or insects.
-Most are found on Biak and Supiori in heavily wooded areas near villages.
+Primarily lives at forest edges and or within forests; may occasionally live near villages.
 They are rarely seen, and little is known about their reproduction.